jinayshah86/notebook/docs/python/oop.md

 # Object-oriented programming (OOP)

-Everything in Python is an object.
+Everything in Python is an `object`.

 ### Class